A Comparison Between Google OCR & IronOCR

 Now, everything is set up and ready to use.

-Reading data from images is quite a tedious task.
-Images resolution and quality play an important role while extracting content.
-Both the libraries provide Optical Character Recognition (OCR) functionality to extract text from images.
+Reading data from images is a tedious task.
+Image resolution and quality play an important role while extracting content.
+Both libraries provide Optical Character Recognition (OCR) functionality to extract text from images.

 class.
-Here we will use PNG image to read text from image file and the code is as follows:
+Here we will use a PNG image to read text from an image file and the code is as follows:

 }